Disruption to studies

 The University recognises that students may experience events or conditions that adversely affect their academic performance.
 The Disruption to Studies policy applies only to serious and unavoidable matters.
 The University classifies a disruption as serious and unavoidable if it:

-- Could not have been reasonably anticipated, avoided or guarded against by the student,
+- Could not have been reasonably anticipated, avoided or guarded against by the student; and

-- Caused substantial disruption to the student's capacity for effective study or completion of required work,
+- Caused substantial disruption to the student's capacity for effective study, and/or completion of required work; and

-- Occurred during a crucial study period and lasted at least three consecutive days, and/or
+- Occurred during an event critical study period and was at least three consecutive days duration, and/or

 Steps to notify of disruption to students

-The disruption to studies notification must be completed and submitted online through AskMQ within five working days of the disruption’s commencement.
+To be eligible for Special Consideration, a disruption to studies notification must be completed and submitted online through AskMQ no later than five working days of the assessment task date or due date.
 If a student requires someone to submit on their behalf, this will be considered.

 In submitting a disruption to studies notification, a student is acknowledging that they may be required to undertake additional work.
 The time, date, deadline and nature of this additional work is non-negotiable.